 Dinner with locals

 Ston Old Town

 Dubrovnik old town

-On the eleventh day of our tour, we will visit our fourth country, Montenegro.
-First, we will drive around the spectacularly beautiful Bay of Kotor, and explore Kotor’s historic city center.
+On the eleventh day of your tour, you will visit the fourth country, Montenegro.
+First, you will drive around the spectacularly beautiful Bay of Kotor, and explore Kotor’s historic city center.

-We will then visit the Njeguši tourist village which is famous for its prosciutto “Negoški pršut”.
-Of course, we would not want to miss an opportunity to taste this local delicacy so we will visit a smokehouse, and have a “pršut” tasting.
+You will then visit the Njeguši tourist village which is famous for its prosciutto “Negoški pršut”.
+Of course, we would not want you to miss an opportunity to taste this local delicacy so you will visit a smokehouse, and have a “pršut” tasting.

 Overnight in Kotor